BEng, MEng, PhD, MAIAA

 - Senior Lecturer

 Liudi Jiang is a Senior Lecturer at the University of Southampton.
 She graduated with a first class degree in Microelectronics and a Master’s degree in Physics.
 Her Doctoral research at the University of Dundee as in the area of advanced material physics and was awarded in 2002.
 This was followed by 4 years’ at the Scottish Microelectronics Centre at the University of Edinburgh where her work included development of novel material processes and sensors for a variety of applications etc. She was appointed a RCUK Academic Fellow (Roberts Fellow) in 2006 at the University of Southampton, became a Lecturer in 2008 and a Senior Lecturer in 2013.
 She is currently supervisor of 8 PhD students and 3 Research Fellows.
+She served as Programme Committee members for the 57th and 58th International conferences on EIPBN 2013 &2014 and is an Organising Committee member for the 28th International Conference on Electric Contact 2016.
 She is a Chartered Physicist.

 Dr. Jiang’s research interest spans multidisciplinary areas of electromechanial sensors/actuators, advanced materials and processes for biomedical and energy harvesting applications.
 “It’s important for research to have a broad view, for me the excitement comes from engineering advanced materials and devices for new technologies which address unmet application needs.”

 The University of Southampton's electronic library (e-prints)

 - MEMS design, materials and processes

 Dr Jiang's research interests include applying electromechanical sensors and devices to address real-life challenges in many sectors.
 The following exemplar areas provide a current overview of her cross-disciplinary research activities: